-Welding goggles, helmets, hand shields, welding lenses and protective filters are some popular types of PPE for eyes, face and head protection.
-Speedglas and Lincoln Electric are two examples of brands that ATOM partners with that offer welding helmets and other protective equipment to help shield welders.
+Welding goggles, helmets, welding lenses and protective filters are some popular types of PPE for eyes, face and head protection.
+Speedglas and Lincoln Electric are two examples of brands that ATOM partners with that offer welding helmets and other protective equipment to help shield welders from the risks.
 The purpose of this welding eye and face protection equipment is to provide protection from hazards such as light, radiation and burns from hot debris and sparks.
 It is recommended that workers always have their eyes, face and/or head protected whenever they are welding.

 Insulated gloves or gauntlets are important for welders to wear as they provide the user with protection from a range of hazards including heat, ultraviolet light and burns from hot debris and sparks.
-Welding personnel must wear gloves that are fire resistant and protect exposed skin on the hands and wrists.
-Leather or hide is a common material for welding gloves to ensure robust protection whilst still offering dexterity.
-If you are unsure as to which gloves would provide the best protection, the EN407 standard for protective gloves against thermal risk provides a good guide.
-Gloves should be free of holes, dry and in good condition to provide optimal protection from burns.
+Welders should be encouraged to wear gloves that are suitable for the task and this type of PPE will be dependent on the type of welding application.
+Leather or hide is a common material for welding gloves to ensure robust protection whilst still offering some dexterity.
+If you are unsure as to which gloves would provide the best protection, the EN407 standard for protective gloves against thermal risks provides a good guide.
+Gloves should be free of holes, dry and in good condition to provide optimal protection.

-It is recommended that welding personnel wear welding protective clothing such as flame resistant long sleeved shirts or welding jackets, long trousers, aprons and leather spats.
-This ensures the user is protected from hazards such as heat, ultraviolet light and burns from hot debris and sparks.
-Welders should avoid wearing clothing that has the potential to capture hot sparks and metals, for instance in pockets or other folds in the clothing.
+It is recommended that welders wear welding protective clothing such as flame retardant long sleeved shirts or welding jackets, long trousers, aprons or leather spats.
+This ensures the welder is protected from hazards such as heat, ultraviolet light and burns from hot debris and sparks.
+Welders should avoid wearing clothing that has the potential to capture hot sparks and metals, for instance in pockets or other folds of the clothing.
 Clothing should be made of natural fibres as any synthetic fabrics can burn or melt and as such should be avoided when welding.